messagerie-melanie2/Courrielleur-Sources/toolkit/components/glean/docs/dev/new_metric_types.md

     and send a stream of high-precision samples across IPC.

-To implement IPC support in a metric type, we split the metric into three pieces:
+To implement IPC support in a metric type, we split FOG's Rust implementation of the metric into three pieces:
 1. An umbrella `enum` with the name `MetricTypeMetric`.
     * It has a `Child` and a `Parent` variant.
+        * If there are non-commutative operations that need to be supported only occasionally, you will also need an `UnorderedChild` variant.
+          It will be constructed via a `with_unordered_ipc` constructor called by Rust codegen.
     * It is IPC-aware and is responsible for
         * If on a non-parent-process,
-        either storing partial representations in the IPC Payload, or logging errors if forbidden non-test APIs are called.
+        storing partial representations in the IPC Payload, and logging errors if forbidden non-test APIs are called.
         (Or panicking if test APIs are called.)
         * If on the parent process, dispatching API calls on its inner Rust Language Binding metric.
 2. The parent-process implementation is supplied by